-Baking soda mixed with water is touted as a quick fix for a scratched phone screen, but can it work?
-It turns out that this method is about the same as toothpaste as far as results go.
+Baking soda mixed with water is touted as a quick fix for phone screen scratches, but does it work?
+Thanks to its similarly abrasive nature, it turns out that this method is about the same as toothpaste as far as results go.

 Car Polishing Products